 It looks so sweet nestled in amongst the succulents!

 I arranged the 3 planters on top of the thrift store plate and set it in the sun in front of a window.
-The plate is shallow, but is perfect for catching any water spills!
+The plate is shallow, so it’s perfect for catching any water spills!

 After a few days, I took it down to my studio where it’s now sitting on top of our upcycled Roadside Rescue Waterfall Dresser: